Approximating Minimum Cost Connectivity Orientation and Augmentation: Approximation Algorithm for -orientable subgraph

+Note that requiring only properties 2 and 3 is equivalent to the definition of an extreme point solution.
+The challenge is to enforce the strongly cross-free structure.
+This will rely on two uncrossing arguments, one standard and one that will appear in Section~\ref{sec:uncrossing}.
+We state the main lemma that we will prove in Section~\ref{sec:uncrossing}; this will allow us to complete the proof of Theorem~\ref{thm:charac}.
+We start by giving a few definitions and a technical claim first.

-Consider a feasible solution $x:E^*\setminus E\rightarrow \RR_+$ to (\ref{lp}), and a collection $\F$ of subsets of $V$.
+Consider a feasible solution $x:E^*\rightarrow \RR_+$ to (\ref{lp}), and a collection $\F$ of subsets of $V$.
 Let $\Delta_{x}({\F})\defeq\sum_{S\in{\F}}x(\delta(S))$ denote the sum of $x$-degrees of sets in $\F$.
 Similarly, let $\Delta_{E}({\F})\defeq\sum_{S\in{\F}}d_E(S)$.
-Note that if $\P$ is a partition or a co-partition, then $\Delta_{x}({\P})=2x(\chi(\P))$ and $\Delta_{E}({\P})=2\chi_E(\P)$.
+Note that if $\P$ is a partition or a co-partition, then $\Delta_{x}({\P})=2x(\chi_{E^*}(\P))$ and $\Delta_{E}({\P})=2e_G(\P)$.
 Using this notation, let us define

 \begin{claim} For every feasible solution $x$ to (\ref{lp}) and every cross-free regular family $\F$, $\Psi_{x}(\F)\ge 0$ holds.
-If $\Psi_{x}(\F)=0$, then for any decomposition of $\F$ into the union of partitions and co-partitions, all these (co-)partitions must be tight. \end{claim} \begin{proof} By Lemma~\ref{lem:decompose}, $\F$ can always be decomposed to the union of partitions and co-partitions; let $\F=\cup_{i=1}^t \P^i$ denote such a decomposition.
-By the feasibility of $x$ we have $x(\delta(\P^i))\ge f(\P)-\delta_E(S)$ for every $i=1,\ldots t$.
+If $\Psi_{x}(\F)=0$, then for any decomposition of $\F$ into a disjoint union of partitions and co-partitions, all these (co-)partitions must be tight. \end{claim} \begin{proof} By Lemma~\ref{lem:decompose}, $\F$ can always be decomposed in to a disjoint union of partitions and co-partitions; let $\F=\cup_{i=1}^t \P^i$ denote such a decomposition.
+By the feasibility of $x$ we have $x(\chi_{E^*}(\P^i))\ge f(\P^i)-e_G(\P^i)$ for every $i=1,\ldots t$.
 Then $\Psi_{x}(\F)\ge 0$ follows by summing up these inequalities.
 Further, in the case of equality we must have had equality for all $\P^i$'s, that is, all of them are tight. \end{proof}

-Let us call two partitions or co-partitions $\P$ and $\Q$ \emph{weakly cross-free} whenever they are cross-free (that is $\P\cup \Q$ is a cross-free family of sets), but not strongly cross-free.
-We now define an uncrossing operation.
-Assume $\P$ and $\Q$ are weakly cross-free partitions or co-partitions with associated subpartitions $\tilde\P$ and $\tilde\Q$.
-By Claim~\ref{cl:sup-lam}, $\supp(\tilde\P)$ and $\supp(\tilde\Q)$ are either disjoint or one is a subset of the other.
-If they are disjoint, then $\P$ and $\Q$ are strongly cross-free by definition; hence the second alternative must hold.
-Further, assume $\P$ is a partition and $\Q$ is a co-partition.
-Then $\P\cup\bar\Q$ must be a laminar family.
-Indeed, if there were parts $P\in\P$, $\bar Q\in\bar\Q$ with $P\cup\bar Q=V$, then $\P$ and $\Q$ would be strongly cross-free by Claim~\ref{cl:strongly-cf}.
-We are ready to define the set $\Upsilon(\P,\Q)$ that corresponds to the ``uncrossing'' of the weakly cross-free pair $\P$ and $\Q$.